Advanced statistical methods for eye movement analysis and modeling: a gentle introduction

-As previously discussed, the heavy-tailed distributions of gaze shift amplitudes are close to those characterizing the foraging behavior of many animal species.
+As previously discussed, the heavy-tailed distributions of gaze shift amplitudes are close to those characterising the foraging behaviour of many animal species.
 L\'evy flights have been used to model optimal searches of foraging animals, namely their moment-to-moment relocations/flights used to sample the perceived habitat \cite{viswa08}.
 However, the general applicability of L\'evy flights in ecology and biological sciences is still open to debate.
 In complex environments, optimal searches are likely to result from a \emph{composite strategy}, in which Brownian and Le\'vy motions can be adopted depending on the structure of the landscape in which the organism moves \cite{plank2008}.
 L\'evy flights are best suited for the location of randomly, sparsely distributed patches and Brownian motion gives the best results for the location of densely but random distributed within-patch resources \cite{reynolds2008many}.